-I. Is There an Advantage to Being the Petitioner in a Divorce?
+I. Is There an Advantage to Being Named “Petitioner” in a Divorce?

 One exception is if you make a claim about an emergency that conflicts with being the respondent, the party responding to the divorce.
-For example, the court might question your credibility if you’re the respondent and claim the other side recently molested the children.
-After all, wouldn’t a rational parent rush to the courthouse to protect his or her children from a child molester?
+For example, the court might question your credibility if you are the respondent and claim the other side recently molested the children.
+Most rational parents would rush to the courthouse to protect his or her children from a child molester.
 This sort of emergency rarely arises in the real world.
 Generally, the court assumes the respondent was slower to file for divorce because he or she was trying harder to make the marriage work.
 In that sense, the respondent might actually be more likable from the court’s perspective.